Skip to main content

 Swaps have two cost components, both embedded in the quoted output amount:

-• LP pool fee: ~0.05% (~5 bps).
-Charged by the BTC/USDB pool on Spark in the input asset.
+• LP pool fee: Charged by the BTC/USDB pool on Spark in the input asset.
 When selling BTC, the LP fee is in BTC.
 When buying BTC with stablecoins, the LP fee is in USDB.
 This goes to liquidity providers, not Flashnet.
 The exact amount varies with pool depth and trade size.

-Total cost is ~0.10% (~10 bps).
 Both fees are embedded in the quoted output.
 The user sends X, receives the quoted Y. No gas fees, no separate line items.
-Pay Links use a platform fee of 0.20% (20 bps).
-All fees on pay links are sender-side: the recipient receives the exact configured output amount, and the sender’s Lightning invoice is sized to cover output plus fees.
+Onramp and Pay Links use custom pricing.
+USDB routes are cheaper because they settle natively on Spark without bridging.
+All fees on onramp and pay links are sender-side: the recipient receives the configured output net of route-specific execution costs, and the sender’s Lightning invoice is sized to cover output plus fees.
+For lightning:BTC -> bitcoin:BTC, the final on-chain withdrawal also pays the network withdrawal fee quoted by Spark at delivery time.
+That withdrawal fee is separate from Flashnet’s platform fee.
 Optional affiliate fees allocate an app fee to one or more recipients on supported routes.
 Fees are specified inline via appFees or via a registered affiliateId, settled in USDC on Solana.
 For standard quote/submit flows, affiliate fees require amountMode=exact_in.
 For pay links, affiliate fees are sender-side and work with exact-out mode.
-Flashnet retains a 20% platform cut of all app/affiliate fees; the remaining 80% goes to the fee recipient.
-The user pays the same total fee regardless of the split.
-Affiliate fees use a holdback model: the recipient’s 80% share accumulates and affiliates claim it via POST /v1/affiliates/:id/claim to any supported destination.
-The quote response includes per-fee platformCutAmount and recipientAmount fields showing the split transparently.
+Affiliate fees use a holdback model and affiliates claim accumulated fees via POST /v1/affiliates/:id/claim to any supported destination.
+The quote response includes per-fee split details.
 See Quotes and Orders for the full affiliate fee model.

 Settlement